igeekjsc/JSSAPIScripts/README.md

 Casper Admins aren't perfect.
 Sometimes we forget to save all the icons we use for Self Service policies.
 After all - they are in the JSS.
-But if you have to stand up a separate JSS or a new one from scratch - you may want to get those.
+But if you have to stand up a separate JSS or a new one from scratch - you may need to get those.

 This script finds all Self Service policies in your JSS and downloads the icons for each.

-But what if we have uploaded the same icon more than once ?
-Now we have multiple versions of the same icon, each slightly different - different resolution, new style, etc.
+But what if we have uploaded the same icon more than once?
+You then have multiple versions of the same icon, each slightly different - different resolution, new style, etc.

 No worries - this script will ensure that all flavors of the same icon are downloaded.